GFirmer/Chem-Ed-Doctorate/README.md

 USYD International Science School Chemistry Workshop 2021 [The Second Law of Thermodynamics](https://gfirmer.github.io/Chem-Ed-Doctorate/Entropy)

+<h4>Future Anything</h4>

+I am working as a Program Manager (Science & STEM Specialist) for Future Anything.
+We use the curriculum as a vehicle to support students to see that they _can_ do something about the problems they see in the world.
+[Find out more here](https://futureanything.com/)

 <h2>Teaching Resources</h2>

-[Teacher Resources Project Progress & Links to published resources](https://github.com/GFirmer/Chem-Ed-Doctorate/projects/2)

-[Aboriginal and Torres Strait Islander Histories and Cultures: Opportunities in the Australian Science Curriculum](https://gfirmer.github.io/Chem-Ed-Doctorate/ATSI-Science)
+[Teacher Resources Project Progress & Links to published resources](https://github.com/GFirmer/Chem-Ed-Doctorate/projects/2) [Aboriginal and Torres Strait Islander Histories and Cultures: Opportunities in the Australian Science Curriculum](https://gfirmer.github.io/Chem-Ed-Doctorate/ATSI-Science)

 <h2>Published Works</h2>